dreamRs/prefixer/README.md

 It can be useful to prefix function in a script to prevent use of the wrong one, e.g. `stats::filter` vs `dplyr::filter` or `plyr::summarise` vs `dplyr::summarise`.
 This package provide a Shiny gadget to interactively add prefix to function in a script, if a function exist in several packages, you can choose the one you want use.

-If you're in a package, you can generate `@importFrom` tag from function definition and after remove prefix if needeed.
+If you're in a package, you can generate `@importFrom` tag from function definition and after remove prefix if needed.

 Installation :